doc4d/docs/docs/API/IMAPNotifier.md

 :::note Notes

-IMAP IDLE notifications indicate that a change has occurred but do not provide updated mailbox data.
-To refresh the mailbox state, it is recommended to stop the notifier, retrieve the updated data (for example using `getMail()`), and then restart it.

-When the notifier is started, other transporter functions (such as `getMail()` or `send()`) are not available.
+* When the notifier is started, other transporter functions (such as `getMail()` or `send()`) are not available.
 You must call `.stop()` before using these functions, then call `.start()` again to resume notifications.

+* IMAP IDLE notifications indicate that a change has occurred but do not provide updated mailbox data.
+To refresh the mailbox state, you must stop the notifier, retrieve the updated data (for example using `getMail()`), and then restart it.

 :::